Governance artifacts

 1. Function

-- which external sources are active on an entity;
+- which external sources are active;

 - which attributes they expose;